Skip to main content

 • Payback period: ~3.3 months

 According to Deloitte’s 2023 Global Intelligent Automation Survey, 73% of organizations report positive ROI within 12 months.
-Skylarks hit positive ROI within 4 months and saw the scale benefits compound month over month as they onboarded more clients with the same team.
+Skylarks hit positive ROI within 4 months and saw the scale benefits compound as they onboarded more clients with the same team.

 What should you track after launch?